Clone, Arc, and Lifetime Annotations: Why Your Rust Architecture Is Quietly Bleeding Performance

 This eliminates both the lifetime annotation problem and the Arc reference count overhead: lookups are array indexing, not pointer chasing through heap-allocated nodes.

-Entity-Component Systems use exactly this pattern at scale — its not an academic exercise.
+Entity-Component Systems use exactly this pattern at scale — it’s not an academic exercise.

 struct GenerationalIndex {